-There’s nothing like a shot of hot color to add sizzle to a summer border.
-At this time of year, red, orange and yellow flowers sing out in the sun, instantly invigorating spring’s soft pastel palette.
+There’s nothing like a shot of hot color to add sizzle to your landscape.
+In mid summer, red, orange and yellow flowers sing out in the sun, instantly invigorating spring’s soft pastel palette.
 Creating a hot color scheme is easy providing you don’t overdo it.
 The key is to balance hot-toned plants with cool ones so that they don’t overpower the garden.

 HOW HOT COLORS WORK IN THE GARDEN

-In the garden, red and orange appear more intense than other colors, especially as, during the day, the sun lowers in the sky.
+In the garden, red and orange appear more intense than other colors, especially at the end of the day.
 We have only to look to nature to see how the sun’s position affects colors’ intensity.
 As the sun sets, the predominant colors we see are orange, yellow and red.
 And at sunset, the only remaining visible color is red.

 In a similar manner, the primary color red forms the basis for hot color schemes in the garden.

 Andrew Lawson, one of the world’s leading landscape photographers and author of one of my favorite garden books, The Gardener’s Book of Color, has this to say about adding hot colors to your garden: